ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 <details><summary>Example Rule:</summary>
 <p>
-The Example: Delete Message rule works off the Query Results data table.
+The Example: Exchange Online Delete Message rule works off the Query Results data table.
 The Delete Message rule is available when the "Status" column of the message row-entry is set to Active.

 ![screenshot: fn-exchange-online-delete-message-rule](./screenshots/EXO-delete-message-rule.png)